bpbond/R-data-picarro/R-data-vcu.md

 * `gapminder`
 * `babynames`

-Note this is a [particular dialect of R](http://tidyverse.org), but the principles are broadly applicable.
+Note the first two constitute a [particular and popular dialect of R](http://tidyverse.org), but the principles we'll go over are broadly applicable.

 Reproducibility and data management